 The study was published in the February issue of the Journal of Strength Conditioning.

-In a related study, exercise seemed to be one of the few successful remedies for those that suffer from low-back pain.
+Less pain In a related study, exercise seemed to be one of the few successful remedies for those that suffer from low-back pain.
 In the February issue of the Spine Journal, University of Washington physicians summarized 20 different clinical trials that promoted different solutions to alleviating pain.

 "Strong and consistent evidence finds many popular prevention methods to fail while exercise has a significant impact, both in terms of preventing symptoms and reducing back pain-related work loss," said Dr. Stanley J. Bigos, professor emeritus of orthopaedic surgery and environmental health.
 "Passive interventions such as lumbar belts and shoe inserts do not appear to work."

-Also, vigorous exercise has now been linked with significantly reduced onset of cataracts and age-related macular degeneration.
+Better eye health Also, vigorous exercise has now been linked with significantly reduced onset of cataracts and age-related macular degeneration.
 In the study, detailed in Investigative Ophthalmology and Visual Science, researchers reviewed the eye health of 41,000 runners over seven years and found that both men and women had significantly lower rates of these two diseases than the general public.

 Men who logged more than 5.7 miles per day had a 35 percent lower risk than those that ran less than 1.4 miles per day.
 While the correlation is strong, the reason is not clear.